Leeblain: History

-Today

 Leeblain was forgotten and became overgrown after the removal of the rails.
 Inaccessible from the Canadian side of Gunflint Lake, the site was often visited by locals and visitors from the American side.
 In 1991 the former grade was cleared by the Ontario Federation of Snowmobile Clubs and Leeblain became accessible again from Canada.
 The only visible features were the siding and at least four rock ovens scattered around the site.
 In 1999 the entire Boundary Waters area was hit by an intense weather system that caused massive blowdowns, and became known as the Boundary Waters – Canadian derecho.
 The storm and the subsequent logging to clear the blowdown caused severe damage to the site, damaging several of the rock ovens and disturbing the building sites.
 In 2007 the Boundary Waters area was burned by the Ham Lake Fire that originated in Minnesota near the Gunflint Trail; the immense forest fire removed what little vegetation that remained at Leeblain.